 I used gesso to cover my whole spread because I knew I was going to use a lot of water, and gesso stops the paper from absorbing all the liquid.

 Step 3.
-Making Texture
+Making texture

 Most of the steps in this tutorial are about creating texture.
-These kinds of pages look strange in the beginning but as you progress, you can start imagining how the page is going to look like.
+These kinds of pages look strange in the beginning but as you progress, you can start imagining what the page is going to look like.

 Textured mixed media pages are great fun to make, and also very messy.
 So, have that in mind.